-3.4.4.4 Subsidence
+1558 3.4.4.4 Subsidence

 In general, the groundwater level monitoring network serves as a proxy for the subsidence SMC across the SV Subbasin.
 As part of the existing GSP development grant, allocations have been made for installation of four monuments in the area with observed subsidence.
-DWR will periodically provide InSAR data that will be analyzed and assessed with the groundwater levels and surveying of the monuments will be performed and funded by the district only in case of significant anomalies reported by the InSAR data.
+SVGMD will fund periodic surveying of these monuments to determine if they are holding for vertical position.
+DWR will periodically provide InSAR data that will be analyzed and assessed with the